PTB-MR/mrpro/docs/source/contributor_guide.rst

     an online repository (e.g. zenodo) such that it can be automatically downloaded.
     Individual cells should be indicated with ``# %%``.
 For markdown cells use ``# %% [markdown]``.
     The translation from python script to jupyter notebook is done in pre-commit (locally and and on GitHub) using `jupytext <https://jupytext.readthedocs.io/en/latest/>`_ .
-See their documentation for more details.
+See its documentation for more details.

     After translating the scripts to notebooks, the notebooks are run and their output is converted to html and added to this documentation in the *Examples* section.